 This web page has a history.
-I wanted to compile an album of every photograph of residential cripple wall damage that I could find on the internet as well as some original research.
+I wanted to compile an album of every photograph of residential cripple wall damage I could find on the internet.
 In my research I soon noticed that almost all of the homes where the cripple walls collapsed had wood siding rather than stucco.
+Here we will see why.

-In the photo album below you will see numerous homes with wood siding that have suffered catastrophic cripple wall damage and only two cases, image numbers 12 and 51, where I could with absolutely certainty confirm that it was a stucco cripple wall collapse.
-This observation could have been expected based on the Rockwell Tests discussed in this video.
+In the photo album below you will see numerous homes with wood siding that have suffered catastrophic cripple wall damage and only two cases, image numbers 51 and 52, where I can say with certainty that the stucco clad cripple walls had collapsed.

 THIS IS AN EXAMPLE OF A CRIPPLE WALL.